 Maria Beach Restaurant

-Located right on the Mavros Molos Beach, this amazing restaurant is part of the Maria Beach Hotel, but welcomes all guest who seek delicious Cretan and Mediterranean dishes.
+Located right on the Mavros Molos Beach, this amazing restaurant is part of the Maria Beach Hotel, but welcomes all guests who seek delicious Cretan and Mediterranean dishes.

 ☏ +30 28220 22610